gbdev/pandocs/content/Video_Display.md

 WX=0..166, WY=0..143.
 A position of WX=7, WY=0 locates the window at
 upper left, it is then completely covering normal background.

-If WX is set to 0, the window will \"stutter\" when SCX is changed.
+Due to a hardware bug, if WX is set to 0, the window will \"stutter\" horizontally when SCX changes.
+(Depending on SCX modulo 8, behavior is a little complicated so you should try it yourself)

 LCD Monochrome Palettes
 -----------------------